TheRealTom/weather-application/README.md

 ```$ expo start```

 3. Write location into the input
-4. Congrats, you see screen with the location and tempreture you have typed in
+4. Congrats, you see screen of the desired location and temperature

 ## Technology